-Misty slumped on her side of the booth.
-After a few beats, she said, "There's another option, you know.
-Not sure if you’d go for it though.“
+Misty slumped into the seat on her side of the booth.
+A few seconds later, she held up a finger and offered, “There’s another option, you know.
+Not sure if you’re up for it though.”

 Thank goodness.
-Hopefully, it wasn't too pricey.
-"Let's hear it."
+Hopefully, this alternative option wasn’t too pricey.
+“Let’s hear it.”

-Misty's phone rang.
-She didn't glance at her purse where the loud tune was coming from.
+Misty’s phone rang.
+She didn’t glance at her purse where the loud tune was coming from.
 Instead, she kept her gaze on Teegan.
-"Part of me wants to let it go to voicemail.
-The other part is afraid the girls have tied Jim up, and they're calling for ransom."
+“Part of me wants to let the call go to voicemail.
+The other part is afraid the girls have tied Jim up, and they’re calling for ransom.”

 “You better get it.”

-Digging through her bag, Misty pulled out her phone and looked at the screen.
+Digging her hand inside the oversize mom bag, Misty pulled out her phone and looked at the screen.
 “Oh, it’s Wes.”

 Misty’s older brother.
 Extra tall, broad, and muscular.
 Every girl in college had drooled over Wes.
-Teegan wasn’t going to lie and say that she hadn’t fantasized about him, too.
-Wes was hot with a capital H, but didn’t seem to know it.
-Or he didn’t care that he made panties melt just by walking by.
-Instead, he’d been the type to see a lonely girl on the perimeter of the dance floor, and asked her to dance simply because he was that nice.
+Teegan wasn’t going to lie and say she’d never fantasized about him.
+Wes was hot with a capital Hbut he didn’t seem to realize his devastating hotness.
+Or maybe he just didn’t care that he made panties melt by walking past.
+Instead, he was the type to see a lonely girl on the perimeter of the dance floor and asked her to dance simply because he was that nice.
 He’d come to Teegan’s rescue more than a few times at college formals or dateless weddings.
-He might’ve been with Juliet back then, but he still insisted on saving a dance for Teegan.
+He might’ve been with Juliet back then, but he always insisted on saving a dance for Teegan.